 Maine Conservation Corps (MCC) strives to create equal access, understanding, and admiration of the natural world among participants and the public through service and community engagement, while cultivating the next generation of conservation stewards.

-MCC offers a variety of service opportunities via two programs: Environmental Stewards and Field Teams.
+MCC offers a 88 service opportunities through two programs: Environmental Stewards and Field Teams.

 Environmental Stewards accomplish a wide variety of conservation projects ranging from water quality monitoring, habitat restoration, mobilizing volunteers, banding and gathering data on songbirds, restoring eelgrass, teaching school kids about shellfisheries, mapping invasive species, and more.